Alok0818/Overstock-front-End-clone/README.md

       <li>Clone my repository https://github.com/Alok0818/Overstock-front-End-clone.git</li>
       <li>Open that code in your VS code index.html</li>
       <li>Open the index.html on Live server</li>
-      Then you can Navigate through other pages from Landing page like signin.html , cart.html, home.html etc.</li>
+      <li>Then you can Navigate through other pages from Landing page like signin.html , cart.html, home.html etc.</li>
     </ul>